Do you have a stunning wedding ceremony backdrop idea in mind?

 Did you say your vows in front of a beautiful flower arch or whatever creative idea you had (or found on Pinterest)?
 Next up will be the wedding reception where you could use the same ceremony backdrop without anyone complaining, I promise!
 Fortunately, there should be at least one good hour between the wedding ceremony and the wedding reception so people from the staff can move the backdrop during this time.

-A few points to consider this time – the locations aren’t too far from each other so the risk of an accident can be minimised.
+A few points to consider this time – the locations aren’t too far from each other so the risk of an accident can be minimized.
 There’s enough staff to move the decor so you don’t have only 1-2 people trying to move it and cause a horrible accident.

 Photo Booth Backdrop